vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_afvalbeheer.md

 ### Auto-entities integration

-To show the (countdown) entities by wildcard and sort them by date, you also need the HACS frontend repository [auto-entities](homeassistant_dashboard_card_auto-entities).
+I used here the HACS integration [auto-entities](homeassistant_dashboard_card_auto-entities) is very useful and makes it possible to show only the (countdown) entities and sort them by date.

 ---
 ## HA presentations

 ### Default presentation

-When the installation is complete, you get at least 4 entities which you can add to your dashboard.
+When the installation is complete, you get at least four entities which you can add to your dashboard.

 This is the default presentation.

 <img src="images_afvalbeheer/default.png" alt="default afvalbeheer presentation" width="400px">

-The downside is that it isn't ordered by date, you get a colored (distracting) icon and you don't see the numbers of days.
-Now you need to know the current date and calculate when it's the right date to put it on the street.
+The downside is that it isn't ordered by date, you get a colored (distracting and not matching with the default other) icons, and you don't see the numbers of days.
+Now you need to know the current date and calculate for yourself when it's the right date to put it on the street.
 So work todo to make it more practical and a cleaner presentation.

 This dashboard code belongs to the above presentation screenshot.
 In my case my `wastecollector` is `cyclus` that's why I have that name in my sensor name.
 Yours can be different.